JulienKluge/AllanDeviations.jl/README.md

 ![logo](./doc/src/assets/AllanDeviationsLogo.png "AllanDeviations.jl logo")

-AllanDeviations.jl is a package for the Julia programming language and provides various frequency- and phase-stability tests in overlapping and consecutive forms.
+AllanDeviations.jl is a package for the Julia programming language and provides various frequency- and phase-stability deviations (or variances) in overlapping and consecutive forms.

 Currently implemented are: